dreamineering/business-administration/docs/meta/playbook/sales/README.md

 > [A complaint is a gift](https://www.customerthermometer.com/customer-service/a-complaint-is-a-gift/).
 Don't attempt to sell features.
 Empathise with problems and guide to the value of solutions.

-Using GPM and Gensolve Operations to create a **data-driven** sales process to track how many are coming in, how good are we at converting and ensure new customers have an exceptional onboarding experience.
-Raising new customer's operational IQ in a matter of weeks.
+Create a [Data Driven](https://hbr.org/2020/02/data-driven-decisions-start-with-these-4-questions) sales process to track how many are coming in, how good are we at converting and ensure new customers have an exceptional onboarding experience to raise new customer's operational IQ in a matter of weeks.

 Disruption is the ability to create a new market where there are no competitors.
 This is an opportunity Gensolve has if you free yourself from thinking of the product through its graphical interface.